-The Academic Watch status requires the student to take a reduced academic load, have study hours in the library, meet bi-weekly with advising; it prohibits any active involvement with athletic teams, play productions, traveling groups, or holding an office.
-Class absences (not for illness) require permission from the Registrar.
+The Academic Watch status requires the student to take a reduced academic load, have study hours in the library, meet bi-weekly with an advisor; Academic Watch prohibits any active involvement with athletic teams, play productions, traveling groups, or holding an office.
+Class absences (not for illness) require permission from the registrar.
 Additional restrictions could apply.
 All of these restrictions are crafted to help the student achieve academic success.
+Successful academic progress of 2.0 or higher then removes the requirements of Academic Watch.
+If a student fails to achieve the required GPA to maintain an Academic Warning status, then the student would be placed on Academic Suspension status.
+(See Academic Warning GPA status chart below.)